Duplicate (2009 film)

 Duplicate is a 2009 Malayalam-language comedy drama film directed by Shibu Prabhakar and produced by Sajai Sebastian and Joji K. John under the banner of Zion International Film Factory with Suraj Venjaramoodu in the lead role.
 This is Suraj's first movie as a hero and he plays a double role in the movie.
 The film received mixed to negative reviews but highly positive reception from the public mainly due to the comedy and performance of the lead actors.

 Premise

 Shivan Kutty is a jobless village lad, who finds it difficult to pay back his increasing debts.
-He is in love with his cousin Meenakshi, though his uncle Keshu doesn't quite approve her relation with a good for nothing guy.
-Added to his routine of mayhem is a couple of professional killers, who runs after him due to a misunderstanding.
+He is in love with his cousin Meenakshi, though his uncle Keshavan doesn't quite approve her relation with a good for nothing guy.
+Added to his routine of mayhem are two professional killers Ronnie and Bruno, who runs after him due to a misunderstanding.
 But life turns to colourful patches when Sivan Kutty gets mistaken as Jeevan, a look alike wealthy businessman, following a car accident.
-Sivan Kutty is taken into the wealthy house of Jeevan where he lives in luxury.
-Meanwhile, Jeevan is mistaken as Sivan Kutty and is taken into Sivan Kutty's house.
-The rest of the plot revolves around Sivan Kutty helping the police ACP to bring under law the killers who are after Jeevan.
-In the end Sivan Kutty reunites with his love Meenakshi.
+Sivan Kutty is taken into the wealthy house of Jeevan where he lives in luxury and Jeevan is mistaken as Sivan Kutty and is taken into Sivan Kutty's house.
+Later, it was revealed that the car accident was well planned.
+The rest of the plot revolves around Sivan Kutty helping the SP Antony Rosarrio, Jeevan's friend to bring under law the killers who are after Jeevan.
+In the end, Sivan Kutty marries Meenakshi and clears all his debts, with Jeevan's help.